Shmoop: Features

-Shmoop's content is written by high school or college level teachers, and Ph.D. and master's degree students.
+Shmoop's content is written by high-school or college-level teachers, and Ph.D. and master's degree students.
 The website's free learning guides focus on topics like literature, biology, poetry, the history of the United States, civics, and music.
 Shmoop's premium content requires a paid subscription plan, which can range in price depending on the different options.

 Shmoop also offers resources for understanding Shakespeare called "Shmooping Shakespeare," which includes an "in-depth summary and analysis of every single one of his plays and many of his poems; an extensive biography; an entire section devoted to his most famous quotes and another devoted to the words he coined," as well as features like a Shakespeare "translator" and versions of his work in modern English.
-(Shmoop refers to Shakespeare as "Big Willy.")

 In addition, Shmoop offers the following resources for high school students, college students, and teachers: